- Private/Semi-Private Lessons

 - Do I need a partner?

-Receive full instruction on any type of dance from CDA certified instructors.
-Personalized classes for singles and couples.
-Choose from American, Social or International style for competition or for fun.
 A semi-private lesson is a private lesson where 2 or 3 couples are learn together with one teacher.
 The group chooses the dances they want to learn.
-Price is according to how many couples are in the group.
+Price depends on how many couples are in the group.

 Practice on near competition-size floor any time of the week for only $7/couple/hour.
 Use of sound system restricted during lessons.
 Space limited during Group lessons.

 Every third Friday of the month from 8 pm to 11:00 pm.
 Ballroom, Latin, Swing, Line dances, Spot dances, Theme nights. $7.00 per person entry fee.
 Mini lesson at 9:00 PM.
 Licensed LLBO.
 No smoking.
 Casual dress.
 Open to everyone and all levels!